 The McMaster PACE Code of Conduct outlines the rights and responsibilities of the PACE Community to ensure safety and uphold University standards.

 All members of the University Community have the right to study, work, and live in an environment that is free of Discrimination and Harassment.
 McMaster’s Equity and Inclusion Office promotes and supports institution-wide commitments to equity, diversity, inclusion, and accessibility, and principles of inclusive excellence, to foster a campus culture and community that respect the human rights, integrity and dignity of all community members.
 McMaster Equity and Inclusion Policies are available to read in full below:

-The PACE Program Coordinator is a member of the the Ivor Wynne Centre (PACE)/David Braley Athletic Centre – Joint Health and Safety Committee (IWC/DBAC-JHSC), which is a group of management and labour representatives who meet regularly to discuss Health and Safety issues in these buildings on McMaster University campus.
+The PACE Program Manager and Administrative Assistant are members of the the Ivor Wynne Centre (PACE)/David Braley Athletic Centre – Joint Health and Safety Committee (IWC/DBAC-JHSC), which is a group of management and labour representatives who meet regularly to discuss Health and Safety issues in these buildings on McMaster University campus.
 This team also conducts regular inspections of all McMaster work areas to help better identify any safety-related issues that need to be addressed.
 JHSCs also make recommendations to Senior Management regarding the identification of and control of hazards, which may include building improvements, procedure implementation, training requirements, policies and programs.